 The categories of libraries supported by KIKPE are:

-- Libraries included in the project for the improvement of libraries, of the not-for-profit Future Library organization, which is sponsored by the Stavros Niarchos Foundation.
+- Libraries included in the project for the improvement of libraries, of the not-for-profit Future Library organization.

-- Regional libraries not under the umbrella of the Future Library project.
+- Regional libraries that as of yet do not meet the requirements of the Future Library project.

 - Libraries in rural Greece, which were founded by distinguished local figures or were bequests of expatriate Greeks to their birthplace, or were formed by dynamic groups active in the local society, frequently in highly adverse circumstances.
 Thus, for example, the Library of Palaia Roumata in the Prefecture of Chania was formed from whatever was available, during the German Occupation, and has operated continuously to this day.